- Visit Mount Kilimanjaro up close at Amboseli National Park

 Your afternoon will be spent exploring Lake Nakuru National Park.
 This remarkable park is internationally known for its animal sanctuary which includes both black and white rhino species.
 While exploring the park you will also discover many different bird species including the spectacular pink greater and lesser flamingoes.
 The park is also home to large flocks of pelicans, waterbuck, leopards, and the endangered Rothschild giraffe.

-On your way can visit Kariandusi prehistoric site, a famous archaeological site.
+Alternatively, you may choose to visit Kariandusi prehistoric site, a famous archaeological site.
 Located on the southeastern edge of the Great Rift Valley and on Lake Elmenteita, Kariandusi is an African Early Stone Age site dating to approximately one million years ago.
 This informative and fascinating tour is one hour.

 Day 6: Day Trip to Lake Bogoria